 The doctors at the East Brunswick Medical Centre have been working with Terrill for a number of years.
 They value her expertise and practical assistance in patient management

-Terrill Bruere is available for consultation Wednesday afternoons.
+Terrill Bruere is available for consultation all day Wednesday.

 Please call reception for information about consultations.